iiotntust/1121robot/README.md

 1. Instruction .ppt (follow TA)
 2. 3D printer manual (Roland)
 ## :eight_pointed_black_star: Electrical design and wiring: (group A and B collaboration)
+In this sector, students learn how to illustrate the wiring diagrams for I/O box and HMI, and conduct the wiring and assembly to the I/O Bus of EPSON robot.
 - #### I/O box:
 1. Illustrate wiring diagram (.pdf)
    - Cable to button(6): Red, Orange, Green (latch type); Blue, White (unlatch type); buzzer.